jangocheng/html-csharp-desktop-ui/README.md

-This project is an attempt to build a .NET desktop application with HTML/JS as layer for user interface.
+This project is an attempt to build a cross-platform .NET desktop application with HTML/JS as a layer for the user interface.
 It is an unfinished attempt for now.

 ### Supported Operating Systems